Same Day Approval

 • Track Your Spending: Identify areas where you can cut back to redirect funds toward your goals.

-“Many veterans underestimate the power of tracking small expenses,” says financial advisor Steve Harper.
+“Many Veterans underestimate the power of tracking small expenses,” says financial advisor Steve Harper.
 “It’s often those little daily habits that can eat away at your budget.”

 Resolution 1: Build or Boost Your Emergency Fund